By Mark Drake

 The number passed to an

 lrem command can also be negative.
-The following example will remove the last two occurences of the value
+The following example will remove the last two occurrences of the value

 - lrem key_Bond -2 "Never"